This post may contain affiliate links.

 - Chopped over salads like this Lemon Arugula Salad for an easy protein boost.

-- Tucked into tacos or burritos.
+- Tucked into tacos or burritos with pickled red onions.

 - Tossed with pasta and veggies.